a5r12/IC_TESTER/README.md

 # IC Tester

 ## Description
-A brief description of your project.
+A brief description of my+- project.

 ## Contributors